Landscape with the Fall of Icarus: Mentions in other media

+The painting is the subject of W. H. Auden's poem of 1938, "Musée des Beaux-Arts", in which Icarus's fall is perceived by the ploughman as "not an important failure".

 The painting is shown in Nicolas Roeg's film The Man Who Fell to Earth (1976), where a character opens a book of paintings to an image of it.
 On the facing page a description points out that the scene remains calm, the event of the fall hardly noticed.
 The painting also figures into the Walter Tevis novel on which the film is based.
-The characters of Newton and Bryce discuss the painting near the end of chapter four.
+The characters of Newton and Bryce discuss the painting near the end of chapter four, part two.
+Tevis also mentions the painting in his 1980 novel Mockingbird.
+In chapter five of the first section narrated by the character Mary Lou, the robot Spofforth brings the painting to her.

 Eric Steele, whose film The Bridge (2006) documents the suicides of two-dozen people who jumped off the world's most popular suicide site – the Golden Gate Bridge – throughout 2004, has compared images captured in his documentary to those of Bruegel's Landscape With the Fall of Icarus, because the fatal leaps go almost unnoticed by passersby.

 Composer Brian Ferneyhough's 1988 chamber work La Chute d'Icare was inspired by the painting: